redhat-openstack/infrared/docs/source/workspace.rst

         infrared workspace create example

         Workspace 'example' added

+    .. note:: The create option will not switch to the newly created workspace.
+In order to switch to the new workspace, the ``checkout`` command should be used

 Inventory:
     Fetch workspace inventory file (a symlink to the real file that might be changed by `infrared` executions)::